1990 Manitoba general election: Background

+Reorganization of electoral divisions

+An Act was passed in 1989, providing for the following changes to representation in the Legislative Assembly:

 Issues

 Filmon's Progressive Conservatives made the fewest promises of any major party.
 Their platform called for an end to abuse of the elderly in retirement homes, environmental initiatives, and low-cost economic development.
 They proposed to cut the size of the Winnipeg City Council, and vowed not to raise taxes.

 The Liberals focused on economic issues, promising a major investment in job training, research and development, and business support.
 They also proposed to cut the Winnipeg Council, create government grants for tourism and adult education, and restore Tory cuts to health and other programs.

 The NDP platform focused on workers' concerns, the environment, preventive health programs and housing.
 They supported an increase in the minimum wage, affirmative action programs, and laws which would make it expensive to shut down plants in Manitoba.
 They also promised not to raise taxes, and opposed the sale of Manfor Ltd., a Crown corporation owned by the Province of Manitoba.

-The small Progressive Party opposed affirmative action and the proposal to recognize in the Canadian constitution the Province of Quebec as a "distinct society" within Canada.